-Mercy Philadelphia Hospital and Nazareth Hospital Now Offer 3D Mammography for Women
+Mercy Philadelphia and Nazareth Offer 3D Mammography for Women

 CONSHOHOCKEN, Pa.
 (May 11, 2017) – To help women catch breast cancer earlier and more consistently, Mercy Philadelphia Hospital and Nazareth Hospital join Mercy Fitzgerald Hospital to offer a new, advanced diagnostic imaging technology: digital breast tomosynthesis, also known as 3-D mammography.